A Bayesian Federated Learning Framework with Online Laplace Approximation: The Proposed Method

 Actually, by maximizing the above mixture of local posteriors, classical FL methods aim to maximize $p(\theta|\mathcal{D})$ indirectly.
 To achieve this, most existing methods approximate the global posterior using a mixture of local posteriors $p(\theta | \mathcal{D}) \approx \sum_{n=1}^{N} \pi_{n} p(\theta | \mathcal{D}_{n})$.
 Although the optimal parameter obtained in Eq. \ref{EQ:MixtureLocal} is not necessarily the global optimal parameter of $p(\theta | \mathcal{D})$, it generally works sufficiently well in practice \cite{mcmahan2016communication}.

-Although, while the global posterior $p(\theta | \mathcal{D})$ can, to some extent, be well approximated by a mixture of local posteriors, it is difficult to optimize directly because local posteriors are intractable to compute for neural networks.
-Fortunately, in practice, a Gaussian distribution can be used as the posteriors on clients.
-Considering the Laplace approximation under the theoretical framework of Bayesian neural networks in \cite{mackay1992practical,ritter2018scalable}, without loss of generality, we assume that each posterior $p(\theta | \mathcal{D}_{n})$ follows a multivariate Gaussian distribution $q_{n}(\theta)$.
+While the global posterior $p(\theta | \mathcal{D})$ can, to some extent, be well approximated by a mixture of local posteriors, it is difficult to optimize directly because local posteriors are intractable to compute for neural networks.
+Fortunately, in practice, a Gaussian distribution can be used to approximate the posteriors in a small neighborhood of the MAP estimate on single clients~\cite{ corinzia2021variational, huang2021rethinking, nguyen2018variational}.
+Although the Gaussian approximation introduces some error, on one hand, our client-side training is based on the same Gaussian prior, which will be described in Sec. ~\ref{SEC:PriorLoss}.
+On the other hand, the error will decrease in the process of model parameters approaching the optimal values through continuous iteration, as the first-order derivative is zero at the optimal value.
+Considering the Laplace approximation under the theoretical framework of Bayesian neural networks in ~\cite{mackay1992practical,ritter2018scalable,huang2021rethinking}, without loss of generality, we assume that each posterior $p(\theta | \mathcal{D}_{n})$ follows a multivariate Gaussian distribution $q_{n}(\theta)$.
+This assumption is also used in variational continual learning~\cite{nguyen2018variational}, which acknowledges that while the true posterior distribution is certainly far more complex than the approximated distribution, leading to potential loss of information, this can be mitigated by storing historical data in memory.
+This effectively corresponds to the multi-round communication and training process in federated learning.

 Furthermore, since the data of different clients are not entirely identical, different local posterior probabilities will have different local expectations and covariances.
 Thus, the local posterior probabilities can be defined as:

 where $(\mu_{n},\Sigma_{n})$ is a pair made up of the expectation and the covariance of the local posterior $p(\theta|\mathcal{D}_{n})$.
 The details on how to estimate the local expectations and covariances on clients will be introduced in Sec. \ref{SEC:Estimation}.